ichiken-usa/ichiken-usa.github.io/content/authors/admin/_index.md

     date_end: 2025-03-31
     summary: |
       Responsibilities include:
-      - Developing production systems for a new automotive lithium-ion battery factory in the United States and Wakayama Japan
+      - Developing production systems for a new automotive lithium-ion battery factory in the United States and Wakayama, Japan
       - Developing data analysis applications for production processes using Python
   - position: Technical Advisor
     company_name: Panasonic Energy of North America